GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Related Studies

 \subsection{GNN Visualizations}

 Recent research has proposed various visualization systems for GNNs, such as GNNLens~\cite{jin2022gnnlens}, CorGIE~\cite{liu2022visualizing}, GNNAnatomy~\cite{lu2024gnnanatomy}, GNNFairViz~\cite{ye2024gnnfairviz}.
-These tools primarily target AI developers to assist with debugging and model improvement~\cite{jin2022gnnlens}, or support domain users in AI-assisted decision-making processes~\cite{wang2022extending}.
-For instance, GNNLens visualizes error patterns in GNNs to help AI experts better understand model behaviors.
-CorGIE offers a multi-view interface to assess the quality of graph embeddings and evaluate whether the GNN captures the expected graph characteristics.
+These tools primarily target AI developers to assist with model debugging~\cite{jin2022gnnlens}, or support domain users in AI-assisted decision-making~\cite{wang2022extending}.
 Research has shown that AI beginners and experts have significantly different requirements when it comes to visualizing ML models~\cite{yuan2021survey, wang2022extending}.
 As a result, these existing GNN visualization tools cannot be applied for learning purposes.

 Most relevant to our study are the interactive Distill articles by Daigavane \etal~\cite{daigavane2021convolution} and Sanchez-Lengeling \etal~\cite{sanchez-lengeling2021gentle}.
-These articles combined interactive GNN visualizations with text tutorials, but tend to use simplified data and visualizations.
+These articles combine interactive GNN visualizations with text tutorials, but tend to use simplified data and visualizations.
 For example, the GNN Playground proposed by Sanchez-Lengeling shows the embedding of graphs rather than the complete layer-by-layer computation within a GNN.
 Daigavane \etal only illustrated a single layer and utilized scalar numbers to represent node features, which are typically high-dimensional in real-world GNN applications.
 This gap underscores the need for more comprehensive and realistic educational visualizations for GNNs.